 Tamga also works with an environmental research firm Green Story to track the impact of their garments - from field to fashion.
 This means that they know the total water and energy usage, carbon emissions, and even chemical toxicity at every stage of production and transportation, SO impressive.

 Their fabrics include eco-friendly materials like Tencel and organic cotton.
 By choosing eco-friendly materials, water-saving dyes and plastic-free packaging they can significantly lower the impact of a piece of clothing.
-“Take the Rosella Wrap Dress, for example, it saves 19 litres of water compared a typical fast-fashion dress, that’s the equivalent of 12 days of drinking water for one person from one dress!”
+"Take the Rosella Wrap Dress, for example, it saves 19 litres of water compared to a typical fast-fashion dress, that’s the equivalent of 12 days of drinking water for one person from one dress!"